 During the previous year the employer contribution rate was 16.48%.
 The TPS valuation for 2012 determined an employer rate of 16.4% from September 2015, which was payable from September 2015.
-The next valuation of the TPS is currently underway based on April 2016,data whereupon the employer contribution rate is expected to be reassessed and will be payable from 1st April 2019.
+The next valuation of the TPS is currently underway based on April 2016, data whereupon the employer contribution rate is expected to be reassessed and will be payable from 1st April 2019.

-The total pension costs paid to TPS in the period amounted to £918,000 (2016: £905,000), of which employer's contributions totalled £579,000 (2016: £571,000) and employees contributions totalled £339,000 (2016: £334,000).
+The total pension costs paid to TPS in the period amounted to £872,000 (2017:£918,000), of which employer's contributions totalled £551,000 (2017: £579,000) and employees contributions totalled £322,000 (2017:£339,000).
 A copy of the valuation report and supporting documentation is on the Teachers' Pensions website.

-Under the definitions set out in FRS102, the TPS is a multi-employer pension scheme.
-The trust has accounted for its contributions to the scheme as if it were a defined contribution scheme.
+Under the definitions set out in FRS102, the TPS is an unfunded multi-employer pension scheme.
+The academy trust has accounted for its contributions to the scheme as if it were a defined contribution scheme.
 The trust has set out above the information available on the scheme.